shredthaGNAR/stars/README.md

 * [lauthieb/code-notes](https://github.com/lauthieb/code-notes): (No longer maintained) A simple code snippet & gist manager for developers built with Electron & Vue.js 🚀
 * [THUDM/CodeGeeX2](https://github.com/THUDM/CodeGeeX2): CodeGeeX2: A More Powerful Multilingual Code Generation Model
 * [CodeverDotDev/codever](https://github.com/CodeverDotDev/codever): Bookmarks, Snippets and Notes Manager for Developers & Co (website)
-* [CollectionBuilder/collectionbuilder-gh](https://github.com/CollectionBuilder/collectionbuilder-gh): a Jekyll project to create a basic digital collection exhibit.
+* [CollectionBuilder/collectionbuilder-gh](https://github.com/CollectionBuilder/collectionbuilder-gh): A framework for creating digital exhibits from a folder of files and a spreadsheet.
 See Readme below for instructions to get started!
 * [iShopifyExpert/color-swatches-as-sepreate-products](https://github.com/iShopifyExpert/color-swatches-as-sepreate-products): None
 * [NickBodliev/Color-variants-collection](https://github.com/NickBodliev/Color-variants-collection): A collection template which will show all the color variations of the product as an individual product on the collection page
 * [w0lfschild/colorfulSidebar](https://github.com/w0lfschild/colorfulSidebar): :open_file_folder: MacForge plugin to add color back to the sidebar icons in Finder on macOS